yosuzuk/lagrange-data-proxy/README.md

 If the page can successfully load the map, it will store the given backend URL in the browser's localStorage (you won't have to paste it again).

+## Sharing maps with others

-After opening your map, you can copy the URL from your adress bar to share it with others.
+After opening your map, you can copy the map URL from your adress bar to share it with others.

+The map URL will directly open your map.
+Your backend URL is embedded in it, so others can directly open your map without configuring a backend URL themself.